Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Cross Reference is created only if there is an integration between the project of the referenced artifact and GitLab repository of the commit.

+If the commit author's email is bind to an existing Tuleap user, then this user is displayed in the cross reference.
+Otherwise, the commit author's name is displayed.

 Manually reference
 ''''''''''''''''''